Iterations of dependent random maps and exogeneity in nonlinear dynamics: Conclusion

-It could be possible to weaken our uniform contraction condition, as shown in Theorem \ref{relax}, at least under a strict exogeneity assumption.
-However, getting additional general results to ensure existence of some unconditional moments, to control dependence coefficients and to consider higher-order autoregressive processes would require a substantial effort.
-The proposed framework is also interesting for deriving weak dependence properties of the solution, leading the possibility to apply many existing statistical inference procedures, the central limit theorem of Section \ref{TLC} is provided as an illustration.
+It may be possible to weaken our uniform contraction condition, as shown in Theorem \ref{relax}, at least under a strict exogeneity assumption.
+However, getting additional general results to ensure existence of some unconditional moments, to control dependence coefficients and to consider higher-order autoregressive processes would require substantial effort.
+The proposed framework is also useful for deriving weak dependence properties of the solution, leading to the possibility to apply many existing statistical inference procedures, the central limit theorem of Section \ref{TLC} providing an illustration.
 To this end, the functional dependence measure discussed in Section \ref{mix} is of primary importance.
-Note that a general result for getting weak dependence properties of autregressive processes with exogenous covariates is also new and it is another important contribution of this paper.
-Finally, we also derived important results for categorical time series in Sections \ref{binary}-\ref{CATCAT}.
-Apart from the weak dependence properties which can be derived from our general results, we also obtained stationary conditions with weaker assumptions, applying Theorem \ref{bibli}.
+Note that a general result for getting weak dependence properties of autoregressive processes with exogenous covariates is also new and it is another contribution of this paper.
+Finally, we also derived results for categorical time series in Sections \ref{binary}-\ref{CATCAT}.
+Apart from the weak dependence properties which can be derived from our general results, we also obtained stationarity conditions with weaker assumptions, applying Theorem \ref{bibli}.
 Note that whatever the results used in the paper (Theorems \ref{bibli}, \ref{main} or \ref{relax}), the convergence of the backward iterations of random maps appears to be a central point of view for considering many different types of autoregressive systems with exogenous regressors.